Winson, St Michael's Church

 History, tourist information, and nearby accommodation

 The church of St Michael stands on a shelf of land just off the quiet lane that leads from Bibury and Adlington to Coln Rogers.
 The proximity to Bibury explains why St Michael's was originally a chapel under the auspices of Bibury church.

-17th and 18th century table tombs sprout before the south porch of St Michael's like mushrooms after a rainstorm.
-At first glance you find your eye constantlly drawn away from the church itself to the cluster of tombs, as if they are competing for attention.
+17th and 18th-century table tombs sprout before the south porch of St Michael's like mushrooms after a rainstorm.
+At first glance, you find your eye constantly drawn away from the church itself to the cluster of tombs, as if they are competing for attention.

-There is one remaining 12th century window in the chancel, and a blocked north doorway of a similar age.
+There is one remaining 12th-century window in the chancel and a blocked north doorway of a similar age.
 The porch is 13th century, but the main south door is Norman, very similar n style to the north door, with scalloped capitals and billeted hood moulding.
-Within the porch is a 15th century niche, with an ogee-haped arch.
+Within the porch is a 15th-century niche, with an ogee-shaped arch.
 Evidence of a metal grill suggests that the niche was used to display a valuable religious relic.

 The very useful church guide points out that most of the burials here are on the south side and east of the churchyard.
 There is a good reason for this; in the medieval period the belief arose that the north door of the church was a 'devil's door', and evil always came from the north.
 Hence most north doors were blocked up, and people were reluctant to be buried on the north side of the church.